simatic-ax/template-app/README.md

 ### Release of the application example

-Successfully releasing your application example will trigger the creation of an apax-package template of your current application-example within the "template-..."
+Successfully releasing your application example will automatically trigger the creation of an apax-package template of your current application-example within the "template-..."
 Github repository.
 Depending on the used workflows the base repository may have to succeed linter and other checks in order to do so.
 Be aware of failing pipelines (GitHub workflows).

 Draft a new "Release"-tag within your base GitHub repository